luaguides

 lfs.touch("/tmp/afile")

-Times are in the same format os.time() returns — seconds since epoch.
+Times are in the same format os.time() returns: seconds since epoch.
 Omitting both arguments sets both times to the current moment.
+This function is frequently used in build systems to mark files as up-to-date, preventing unnecessary recompilation.

 On systems that support them, lfs.link() creates links: